Head to head

 Solo creators publishing 4+ blog posts per month

 Stronger long-form output thanks to dedicated article writer + SEO mode.
 Chatsonic chat interface adapts to most use cases.
-Free plan is more limited (~50 generations) but paid plans start at $16/mo with proper SEO integration.
-Better choice if blog posts are the primary use case.
+Paid plans start at $16/mo — more than double Rytr's entry price.
+Better choice if long-form blog posts are the primary use case, but overkill for creators who mostly write emails, captions, and short drafts.

 Feature comparison